SarahBornais/YouShallNotPass/README.md

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

+## Gmail Extension

+### Running the Python Server Locally Instructions
+Ensure you have python, pip installed then run the following commands
+### `cd YouShallNotPass\gmailextension\sendmail`

+Create the virtual environment and activate it

+### `python -m venv venv`
+### `venv\Scripts\activate`

+Then, to restore the packages in the virtual environment

+### `pip install -r requirements.txt`

+Run the server

+### `python app.py`

+### Add the gmail extension to chrome in developer mode
+Sign in to your Google Account on a Chrome device or Chrome browser on a Windows, Mac, or Linux computer.

+Go to chrome://extensions/.

+At the top right, turn on Developer mode.

+Click Load unpacked.

+Find and select extension folder: `\YouShallNotPass\gmailextension\chrome\templates`

+Open a new tab in Chrome then click the extension.
+You will see a button that says 'Run Shall Not Pass'

+### Sending an email
+	1. Construct an email in gmail, as you do normally, do not send the draft.
+	2. Protect text secrets starting with /shallnotpass and ending with /endshallnotpass
+	3. Use the 'Run Shall Not Pass' button from the chrome extension you added in the previous section.
+	4. You may be asked to sign in.